What is an advocate?

 The role of an advocate in health and social care is to support a vulnerable or disadvantaged person and ensure that their rights are being upheld in a healthcare context.
+Health and social care advocacy means supporting people who are unable to ensure their best interests are being taken care of.

 The ultimate objectives in health and social care advocacy are to ensure that: